KDE/documentation-develop-kde-org/content/docs/features/kidletime/_index.md

 ## Using It

-For understanding how to use KIdleTime, we create a small testing application, called KIdleTest.
-This application initially waits for the first user action and afterwards registers some timeout intervals, and acts whenever the system idles for such a time.
-The KIdleTime framework provides a singleton KIdleTime, which provides us with all necessary signals and information about the idling status of the system.
-For our example, we start with connecting to the signals for user resuming from idling and for reaching timeouts that we will set ourselves:
+To understand how to use KIdleTime, we will create a small testing application, called "KIdleTest".
+This application initially waits for the first user action and afterwards registers some timeout intervals, acting whenever the system idles for such a time.
+The framework includes the singleton KIdleTime, which provides all necessary signals and information about the idling status of the system.
+For our example, we start by connecting to the signals for user resuming from idling and for reaching timeouts that we will set ourselves:

 {{< snippet repo="frameworks/kidletime" file="examples/KIdleTest.cpp" part="initialize" lang="cpp" >}}

 We also tell KIdleTime to notify us the very next time when the user acts.
 Note that this is actually only for the next time.
-If we were interested in further events, we had to invoke `catchNextResumeEvent()` again.
-Next, in our event listener for the user resume event, we add register a couple of idle intervals:
+If we were interested in further events, we would need to invoke `catchNextResumeEvent()` again.

+Next, in our event listener for the user resume event, we register a couple of idle intervals:

 {{< snippet repo="frameworks/kidletime" file="examples/KIdleTest.cpp" part="resumeEvent" lang="cpp" >}}